wiemkoussani/E-Bus-Travel-Agency-/README.md

  - **chercher un voyage** :

  There are two ways to look for a trip :
-- the first calls a function named `rechercher()` that allows you to narrow your research by entering two dates , it then displays the flights in between those dates .
+- the first calls a function named `rechercher()` that allows you to narrow your research by entering two dates , it then displays the trips in between those dates .
-- the second calls a function named `rechercher1()` that displays the flights available on a specific date entered by the user .
+- the second calls a function named `rechercher1()` that displays the trips available on a specific date entered by the user .

  ⛔The trips are stocked in a file named  `basededonnee`  that has all of the available trips in the format **(departure/destination/date)** .
 - **Afficher le panier :**